 History

-CNA, also known as The Chevrolet Nomad Association, is a friendly, family oriented group dedicated to the preservation and restoration of the 1955, 1956 and 1957 Chevrolet Nomad.
+The Chevrolet Nomad Association (CNA), is a friendly, family-oriented group dedicated to the preservation, restoration and enjoyment of the 1955, 1956 and 1957 Chevrolet Nomad station wagon.
 It was founded in 1989 after the disbandment of the National Nomad Club, which had been in existence since 1970.

 History of the Nomad – WALDORF 1954